WBG-Coach/coach-doc/docs/code/deploy-docs/navigating.md

 4. Run the Application:

-Save the file and execute yarn start.
-Congratulations!
-Your application should now be running on port 3000.
+Save the ``.env`` file and run `yarn start``.
+Your application should now be active on port 3000.

-## New Documentations
+## Creaing New Documentations

-After cloning the project and successfully starting it on your machine, you are now ready to create new documentations.
-However, you should first understand how this process works.
+Once you've cloned the project and started it on your machine, you're ready to add new documentation.
+Understanding this process is important:

+* Docs Folder:
-Inside the Docs folder, you will find all available topics in the documentation, all in MD style, where any changes are automatically reflected in the development environment.
+    Here, you'll find all existing documentation topics, formatted in Markdown.
+Any changes made are automatically reflected in the development environment.
+* SRC Folder:

-In addition to the Docs folder, we have the SRC folder where all pages rendered in TSX (the default language of React) are located.
-We do not recommend altering the files inside SRC unless you have knowledge of ReactJS.
+    This contains pages rendered in TSX (React's default language).
+Altering files in SRC is not recommended unless you're proficient in ReactJS.

-If you wanna, access the [Docussauros Official Docs](https://docusaurus.io/) to know more about Docussauros
+For more information on Docusaurus, visit the [Docussauros Official Docs](https://docusaurus.io/).